-Ultimately, some of the models in our test fell into sub-genres that are less versatile and have leanings towards specific terrain or conditions.
-There are several that are stiffer, quick edge-to-edge, carving powerhouses, like the Nordica Enforcer 93.
-Then there was the surfy soft-snow specialist, the Rossignol Soul 7 HD.
-The models that we feel are the most versatile for a broad range of terrain and conditions are consequently our two highest scorers: the Black Crows Daemon and Blizzard Rustler 10.
+Some of the models in our test fell into sub-genres.
+They are slightly less versatile but excel in specific conditions.
+There are several that are stiff, quick edge-to-edge, and carving powerhouses, like the K2 Pinnacle 88 TI or the Rossignol Experience 88 TI.
+Then there is the surfy soft-snow specialist, the Rossignol Soul 7 HD.

 We rated each product on its stability at speed, performance in powder snow and crud, its playfulness, and even its bumps performance.
-Instead of rudimentary kick-the-tires sort of tests (i.e., hand flexing and fondling), we tested these models throughout a variable snow season by putting in as many days as possible on each pair by as many different people as we could gather.
+Instead of rudimentary kick-the-tires sort of tests (i.e., hand flexing and fondling), we tested these models throughout a variable snow season by have a team of testers put in as many days as possible on each pair.

 Stability at Speed

 A ski's stability is particularly important at speed.
 A ski is stable when it stays on the ground, doesn't chatter too much in a turn, and remains in control.
 We assess stability by testing in steep terrain where edge hold is critical, by going fast where a product is challenged to hold an edge and not chatter, and by testing on firm and icy snow where vibration can sometimes shake you enough to limit their confidence.